CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>             VRF

-### Atrributes
+### Attributes

   server               DHCP servers

-  interface            Set of interfaces on which to handle DHCP relay traffic giaddress-interface  Configures DHCP relay giaddress on the interfaes. source-ip            Source IP to use on the relayed packet.
-If "giaddr", it
+  interface            Set of interfaces on which to handle DHCP relay traffic

+  giaddress-interface  Configures DHCP relay giaddress on the interfaes.

-                       will be taken from giaddress.
+  source-ip            Source IP to use on the relayed packet.
+If "giaddr", it will be taken from giaddress.
 Otherwise, if "auto", it will be taken from an L3 interface on this switch using normal routing methods.
 This is the default.

 ## nv set service dhcp-relay <vrf-id> server <server-id>

 ### Usage